 By capturing my thoughts, views and ideas on marketing, business, events and lifestyle, I am assured that I have a digital archive that can serve as a convenient reference for me should I need to tap onto my own years of experience and expertise.

 The other advantage – and a huge one I must add – is that a blog allows me to contribute to the body of wisdom and knowledge that is freely available online for anybody to tap onto.

 I feel immense satisfaction in empowering my readers with useful information and bits of knowledge that they can use in their professional or personal lives.

 Writing a journal also allows us to have a conversation with ourselves (albeit in a sane way) and to embrace an attitude of reflection.
 We can ask ourselves tough questions, ponder and chew over them for a few days, and revisit the questions again at the appropriate time.

-Blogging and journalling keeps one sane in this crazy world where change is the only constant.
-It anchors one’s innermost thoughts and emotional life, and is perhaps the only “work” which you do where you have complete control.
+Blogging and journaling keeps you sane in this crazy world where change is the only constant.
+It anchors your innermost thoughts and emotional life, and is perhaps the only “work” which you do where you have complete control.

 If you haven’t already started to keep an online journal or blog, I strongly encourage you to start one today.